ElectricMolasses/battleship/README.md

 # Battleship

-Web application that let's you play battleship.
+Web application that lets you play battleship.

 ## ToDo